haku0x/GhostGen/README.md

 ---

 ## ⚠️ Disclaimer
-GhostGen does **not** create or provide premium accounts.
+GhostGen does **not** create or provide accounts.
 It is a management tool that helps distribute pre-existing accounts securely.

 ---